Coffee Plantation

 1. Ethiopia

-The Sidamo region is known for its fruity and floral notes, while Yirgacheffe coffee, grown in the southern highlands, is prized for its bright acidity and crisp flavors.
+The Sidamo region produces coffee with fruity and floral notes, while Yirgacheffe coffee, grown in the southern highlands, has bright acidity and a clean flavor profile.

 2. Kenya